“Person of Determination”: Triathlete, Trailblazer, Sam Holness

 Reframing the Real Problem

-What’s important to remember is this: Sam is navigating a world not built with him in mind.
-The challenge isn’t Sam—it’s the systems, assumptions, and environments that don’t yet flex enough to include people like him.
+Clearly, Sam is navigating a world that wasn’t built with his needs in mind.
+Consider that the challenge isn’t Sam—it’s the systems, assumptions, and environments that still struggle to adapt to autistic and neurodivergent individuals.

 Sam Holness, “Person of Determination”

-This issue extends far beyond sport.
-Just 21.7% of autistic adults are in employment—a statistic that reflects structural exclusion, not lack of potential.
+The barriers faced by autistic and neurodivergent people go far beyond sport.
+Just 21.7% of autistic adults are in employment—a statistic that reflects exclusion by design, not a lack of ability.

 “People of Determination”